coruscating/h1b_statistics/README.md

 - The CSV input file is assumed to be well-formed, with no semicolons other than as column separators.
 If more rigorous input checks are desired, the [csv](https://docs.python.org/2/library/csv.html) library has an easy way to escape separators.
 - To add more field names or change the number of rankings, edit the EDITABLE PARAMETERS section of `h1b_counting.py`.
 To change the values that are considered certified, edit the marked if statement in `read_h1bfile()`.
-- A progress bar is not included so the code can run quickly (~fewer than 10 seconds for all test cases on a modern computer), but would be an easy addition.
+- A progress bar is not included because the code runs quickly (~fewer than 10 seconds for all test cases on a modern computer), but would be an easy addition.